 3. When and where will the World Championships take place?

-The International Geography Bee World Championships will take place in Berlin in July 2018 in conjunction with the 2018 International History Olympiad.
+The International Geography Bee World Championships will take place in Berlin from July 11-17, 2018 in conjunction with the 2018 International History Olympiad.
 Students will be able to participate in both competitions, if they have qualified for both.
-The exact dates and location of the competition will be made available later in 2017.
 After 2018, the International Geography Bee will take place every two years (always in July).

 4. What will the cost be?

-1. Do you have any connection to The National Geographic Society or The National Geographic Bee of the International Geography Olympiad (aka iGeo)?
+1. Do you have any connection to The National Geographic Society or The National Geographic Bee or the International Geography Olympiad (aka iGeo)?

 No, we are completely independent.
-Within the USA, our sister competition, the US Geography Olympiad, provides a way for US students to qualify for the International Geography Olympiad.
+For students in the USA, our sister competition, the US Geography Olympiad, provides a way for US students to qualify for the International Geography Olympiad.
 Please see www.geographyolympiad.com for further details.